What Does Medically Stable Mean?

 What else is important?

-These plans (CSA Freestyle plans, Global Alert plans, TripAssure & TravelSafe Classic) cover stable pre-existing medical conditions on non-traveling family members even if you’re past the pre-existing medical condition waiver deadline for the travelers themselves.
+These plans (CSA Freestyle, IMG, TripAssure & TravelSafe Classic) cover stable pre-existing medical conditions on non-traveling family members even if you’re past the pre-existing medical condition waiver deadline for the travelers themselves.

 A cynic might say, “Any insurance company will always turn down any claim”.
 I can’t speak for all insurance companies, but the travel insurance companies we offer all have claim departments staffed by people.
 You are working with real human beings who have a heart and want to help you.